systemincloud/rly/README.md

 Introduction
 ============

 RLY is a 100% R implementation of the common parsing tools lex and yacc.
+This project is a R clone of [Ply](https://github.com/dabeaz/ply).

 How to Use
 ==========